Intellectual Property Regulations - 2024/25

 7. Intellectual Property Regulations for non-staff and non-University registered Students

-Where it is anticipated that IP may arise during the course of activity undertaken by such an Associate, Research and Innovation Services must be informed prior to commencement of any work so that the University can put in place appropriate agreements relating to confidentiality and IP.
+Where it is anticipated that IP may arise during the course of activity undertaken by such an Associate, Research and Innovation Services must be informed prior to commencement of any work so that appropriate agreements relating to confidentiality and IP can be put in place.

 All visitors to the University to whom Confidential IP may be released should be requested to sign, prior to the release of such confidential information, a confidentiality agreement.
 Confidentiality Agreements are obtained from Research and Innovation Services.